Site Overlay

 What do General Acute Care Hospitals do?

-An acute general hospital is an institution whose primary function is to provide inpatient diagnostic and therapeutic services for a broad population group, covering both surgical and non-surgical medical conditions.
+An acute general hospital is an institution whose primary function is to provide inpatient diagnostic and therapeutic services to a broad population, covering both surgical and non-surgical medical conditions.

 The hospital treats patients in the acute phase of illness or injury, characterized by a single episode or a relatively short duration, from which the patient returns to their normal or previous level of activity.